MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 ### Status quo

-By default, Azure AD issues access tokens with 1 hour expiration.
-If an Azure AD outage occurs when a token needs to be refreshed, MSAL will fail.
+By default, Microsoft Entra ID issues access tokens with 1 hour expiration.
+If a Microsoft Entra outage occurs when a token needs to be refreshed, MSAL will fail.
 The failure propagates to the calling application and impacts availability.

 ### Process

 To improve availability MSAL tries to ensure than an app always has fresh unexpired tokens.
-Azure AD outages rarely take more than a few hours, so if MSAL can guarantee that a token always has at least a few hours of availability left, the application will not be impacted by the Azure AD outage.
+Microsoft Entra outages rarely take more than a few hours, so if MSAL can guarantee that a token always has at least a few hours of availability left, the application will not be impacted by the Microsoft Entra outage.

 To get long lived tokens, you must configure your tenant (note: internal Microsoft tenants are already configured).
 For client_credentials (service 2 service), this is enough.
 For user credentials, you must also configure CAE - /azure/active-directory/conditional-access/concept-continuous-access-evaluation.

-When Azure AD returns a long lived token, it includes a `refresh_in` field.
+When Microsoft Entra ID returns a long lived token, it includes a `refresh_in` field.
 It is generally set to half the expiration of the access token.

 ![Fiddler trace of an access token request](../media/access-token-fiddler.png)